 NOTE—Setting the Disambiguation subfield to 1 prevents a non-EHT VHT STA from wrongly identifying its AID in the EHT NDP Announcement frame.
 The Disambiguation subfield coincides with the MSB of the AID12 subfield of a VHT NDP Announcement frame if the EHT NDP Announcement field is parsed as VHT NDP Announcement frame by a non-EHT VHT STA.
 The MSB of the AID12 subfield is always 0 since the maximum AID is 2007.

-In a broadcast EHT NDP Announcement frame that has more than one STA Info field with a value other
+In a broadcast EHT NDP Announcement frame that has more than one STA Info field, the following applies:

-than 2047 in the AID11 field, the following applies to each STA Info subfield with a value other than 2047:

-— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate SU or MU, the Nc subfield indicates the number of columns, Nc, in the compressed beamforming feedback matrix, and is set to Nc – 1.
+— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate SU or MU, the Nc Index subfield indicates the number of columns in the compressed beamforming feedback matrix minus 1, Nc – 1.
+The valid range of Nc Index is from 0 to 7. (#1639)

-— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate CQI, the Nc subfield indicates the number of space-time streams, Nc, in the CQI report, and is set to Nc – 1.
+— If the Feedback Type And Ng subfield and the Codebook Size subfield indicate CQI, the Nc Index subfield indicates the number of spatial streams in the CQI report minus 1, Nc – 1.
+The valid range of Nc Index is from 0 to 7. (#1639)

-In an individually addressed EHT NDP Announcement frame with a single STA Info field, the STA Info
+In an individually addressed EHT NDP Announcement frame with a single STA Info field, the Nc Index (#1639) subfield is reserved.

-field having a value in the AID11 field other than 2047, the Nc subfield is reserved.Editor’s Note: Per the author of 20/1826r6, the following paragraph is TBD.

-Editor’s Note: Per the author of 20/1826r6, the following paragraph is TBD.

-The format of the STA Info field in an EHT NDP Announcement frame if the AID11 subfield is set to 2047 is defined in Figure 9-61g (STA Info field format in an EHT NDP Announcement frame if the AID11 subfield is set to 2047(TBD)).

-B0 B31

-Bits: 32

-Figure 9-61g—STA Info field format in an EHT NDP Announcement frame if the AID11 subfield is set to 2047(TBD)

 Instruction to 11be Editor: Modify texts in the subclause 9.4.1.67a-67d as follows.